Tyrolean Käsespätzle: The Original Recipe to Try at Home

-This a very simple dish to create but is also very tasty.
-The Kasspatzln with melted, spicy cheese and fried onions is a typical Tyrolean dish and will certainly fill a hole if you’re hungry!
+This a very simple but tasty dish.
+Kasspatzln with melted cheese and fried onions are a typical Tyrolean meal and will certainly fill a hole if you’re hungry!

 Difficulty Level: Average